nhsuk/manage-vaccinations-in-schools/adr/00008-infrastructure-management.md

 ## Consequences

-A proof of concept with terraform has already been created and has been accepted.
+A proof of concept with Terraform has already been created and has been accepted.
 Each environment must be now migrated to Terraform.